 The victory drew widespread media coverage in the US and Canada in outlets such as The Wall Street Journal, Reuters, Law360, The Globe and Mail and The Vancouver Sun.

 Hughes Hubbard represented Canada throughout the arbitration, along with a group of lawyers from the Government of Canada’s Trade Law Bureau, and in close cooperation with the law firms representing British Columbia and the British Columbia Lumber Trade Council.
-Canada’s team was led by Townsend and Joanne Osendarp, and included John Wood, Eric Parnes, Jim Boykin, Liz Solander, Mike Flynn-O’Brien, and Alex Hess, as well as paralegals Anupama Chettri, Steve Halpin and Rob Hillenbrand.
+Canada’s team was led by Townsend and Joanne Osendarp, and included John Wood, Eric Parnes, Jim Boykin, Liz Solander, Mike Flynn-O’Brien, Ben Grillot, and Alex Hess, as well as paralegals Anupama Chettri, Steve Halpin and Rob Hillenbrand.